-NES Global Talent is pleased to share their recent Women in Energy Global Study, which highlights workplace challenges faced by female energy and engineering workers in 2018.
-NES and research partner, Energy Jobline, collected and analyzed the views from 1,200 female professionals who are working in the Energy sector.
+NES Global Talent is sharing their recent Women in Energy Global Study.
+The study highlights what workplace challenges females face in energy and engineering careers in 2018.
+NES and research partner, Energy Jobline, collected and analyzed the views from 1,200 female professionals who are working in the energy sector.

-“Despite the criticism the energy industry often receives, the study shows the status quo is finally being challenged and women are feeling positive about the future.”
+“Despite the criticism the energy industry often receives, the study shows the status quo is finally being challenged.
+Women are feeling positive about the future.”
 Vicki Codd, Global Marketing Director, NES

-Readers can expect to find enlightening statistics on gender diversity topics, such as “Pink vs. Blue Jobs,” flexible working, mentoring and inclusiveness in the workplace.”We hope this study becomes a useful tool for professionals to implement better support and opportunities for women in the industry, ensuring further progress is made.”
+Readers can expect to find enlightening statistics on gender diversity topics, such as “Pink vs. Blue Jobs,” flexible working, mentoring and inclusiveness in the workplace”.

 Key stats from the study

 - Engineering is the most common job type for women in energy.